Improving anaesthesia care for children

 His research group is part of a European collaboration set up to help generate better empirical evidence regarding young children and important drugs.
 Professor Lönnqvist is also involved with colleagues and meditech companies in the development of new treatments and new apparatus for anaesthesia and intensive care.

-Text: Anders Nilsson, first published in the booklet From Cell to Society 2016.
+First published in the booklet From Cell to Society 2016